Post-Closing Access to Records and Personnel Sample Clauses

 Post-Closing Access to Records and Personnel.
 Buyer hereby acknowledges that it shall grant to the Sellers, from and after the Closing Date reasonable access upon prior written notice, to any records related to any Seller’s operation of the Business prior to the Closing Date upon such Seller’s request, provided, that the review and access described in this Section 8.10 will be conducted at times and in a manner that does not unreasonably interfere with the operation of the Buyer’s or any of its Affiliates’ Business.

-Post-Closing Access to Records and Personnel.
-(1) After the Closing, the parties shall retain the books, records, documents, instruments, accounts, correspondence, writings, evidences of title and other papers relating to the Business and the Assets in their respective possession (the "BOOKS AND RECORDS") for at least seven (7) years or for such longer period of time set forth in their respective records retention policies on the Closing Date or as may be required by Law or any court order.
+Post-Closing Access to Records and Personnel. (a) After the Closing, the parties shall retain the Books and Records, documents, instruments, accounts, correspondence, writings, evidences of title and other information relating to the Business and the Assets (and in the case of the Purchaser relating to the Excluded Assets or Excluded Liabilities) in their respective possession for at least seven (7) years or for such longer period of time set forth in their respective records retention policies on the Closing Date or as may be required by law or any court order.

 Post-Closing Access to Records and Personnel. (a) After the Closing, the Parties shall retain the Books and Records, documents, instruments, accounts, correspondence, writings, evidences of title and other papers relating to the Business and the Purchased Assets in their respective possession as of the Closing Date for at least seven years from their respective dates or for such longer period of time set forth in their respective records retention policies on the Closing Date or as may be required by Law or any Order; provided, however, that a Party may earlier dispose of any such Books and Records if such Party first affords the other Party the opportunity, at the other Party’s sole cost and expense, a reasonable opportunity to take possession of any such Books and Records.